Click on a region below to see details.

 The RRC has proposed amendments to its rules, revised after the Commission’s release of draft versions (Ch.
 3, Ch.
 8) and a public workshop.
 Proposed rules were submitted to the Texas Register for publication for public comment, due 11/18/2019.
 A full description of the proposed amendments can be found at:

-The Commission also proposed amendments to update and clarify the Commission’s liquefied petroleum gas (LP-gas) rules.
-Amendments are also proposed to implement changes from the 86th Legislative Session.
+The Commission also proposed amendments to update and clarify the Commission’s liquefied petroleum gas (LP-gas) rules, and to implement changes from the 86th Legislative Session.
 House Bill 2714 removed the requirement that manufacturers of LP-gas containers obtain a license from the Commission and instead requires registration with the Commission.
 Operators will not be required to comply with changes directly related to manufacturer registrations until approximately March 1, 2020 to allow Commission programming efforts to be completed.
 Upon adoption, the Commission will specify the effective date relating to requirements for manufacturer registration.

 Proposed amendments also reflect changes made to the National Fire Protection Association (NFPA) standards since Chapter 9 was last amended.
 A full description of the amendments can be found at: